 1. Turn off COLOR CORRECTION.
 Most printers offer automatic color correction in their software.
 This option works wonderfully on photographs, but not so well on scrapbook pages.
 The reason is that your scrapbook pages often have a wide range of colors throughout.
 Sometimes they may convey a color cast (if you scrap a pink page for example).
 The algorithm that the automatic color correction uses do not understand the difference between a scrap page and a layout.
 So, it’s best to turn it off.

 2. What does 20 pages mean?
 20 pages is 20 layouts, or 10 sheets of paper, front and back.
 Pages must be added in sets of two (a front and a back).
 If you only add one page, an extra blank page will be added to make up the difference.

 3. Can I use my layouts from my web gallery?
 Web-ready layouts are not recommended for printing.
 You should go back to your original layered Photoshop files, created at 300 ppi for best quality.
 If you do not have a full-size original file to work with, consider a small brag book size as a compromise.

 Wendy’s “Toolkits” are available by book size and for many popular photobook printers including Shutterfly, MyPicTales, InkuBook and Winkflash.
-These toolkits will be on sale for 30% off for a limited time.

 Not only has she done the specifications research for you, but the actions will make very quick work of processing your layouts.
 Tutorials on using the actions are included.
 For non-Photoshop users, she offers template only toolkits that will help you easily match the specifications for your chosen printer.
 (Her toolkits also come with cover templates which are often the most challenging part of creating books.)